 Dustin Anderson Posted August 10, 2016 How about a Renegy power system on your roof?I googled Renergy and couldn't find a roof mount system.
 Could you forward a link?
 I have this feeling that all options won't be cost effective for my purpose.
 Quote Share this post Link to post Share on other sites

 ASD Dad Posted August 10, 2016 You can get any number of 2000 watt inverters online or in stores for under $200.
 4ga install kit with proper fuse holder - $25 Any of those would be much better than the stock 400w setup even at full power for your needs and some of them are fairly compact.
-2 Bamps and radin2son reacted to this Quote Share this post Link to post Share on other sites
+2 radin2son and Bamps reacted to this Quote Share this post Link to post Share on other sites

 Dustin Anderson Posted August 15, 2016 You can get any number of 2000 watt inverters online or in stores for under $200.
 4ga install kit with proper fuse holder - $25 Any of those would be much better than the stock 400w setup even at full power for your needs and some of them are fairly compact.Thanks.
 I looked for the 2k inverter and couldn't find anything in the 200 dollar range.
 Same experience with the kit.
 Could you share your source?
 Thanks Quote Share this post Link to post Share on other sites